GolosChain/golos-reference/cli_wallet_cookbook.md

 ### Account Management
-To create a new account, you will need to start with an existing account with some of the CORE asset that will pay the transaction fee registering your new account.
+To create a new account, you will need to start with an existing account with some of the GOLOS asset that will pay the transaction fee registering your new account.
 The account paying this fee will be the *Registrar*.

 In the initial genesis state, there are about a dozen pre-existing accounts.